 You must refer the complaint to the Ombudsman no later than:

-a) Six years from the act or omission; or
+a) one year from the act or omission; or

-b) Three years from when you should reasonably have known there was cause for
+b) one year from when you should reasonably have known there was cause for complaint.

 The Ombudsman can extend the time limit in exceptional circumstances.
 Chambers must therefore have regard to that timeframe when deciding whether they are able to investigate your complaint.
 Chambers will not therefore usually deal with complaints that fall outside of the Legal Ombudsman’s time limits.
 The Ombudsman will also only deal with complaints from consumers.
 This means that only complaints from the barrister’s client are within their jurisdiction.
 Non-clients who are not satisfied with the outcome of the Chambers’ investigation should contact the Bar Standards Board rather than the Legal Ombudsman.